 Looking for reactive Apollo query controllers?
-See @apollo-elements/core/apollo-query-controller
+See @apollo-elements/core/apollo-query-controller.

-inherits from ApolloElement
+ApolloQuery inherits from ApolloElement and implements the ApolloQueryInterface.

 Demo